gytdau/directory/content/home/resources/money.md

 I suspect most people have no idea what to do with money.

-We are, at heart, optimizing for emotional happiness.
-This can come in many ways, like fulfillment, meaning, and pride.
-Purchases like TVs or bigger homes are just a really inefficient way to try to reach those goals.

-We are persuaded into these kinds of purchases by advertising, our social structure, and our government.
-Consumerism is great for economies, but not so much for people.

-Some difficult problems can be solved through money, but everything else is  an entirely different type of engineering challenge.

-## Reading material

-Clickbaity, but filled with very good ideas: [How to Save $100,000 by Age 25](https://thedeepdish.org/save-100000-age-25/)

-More good ideas by the same author: [The Beginner’s Guide to Becoming a Badass Investor](https://thedeepdish.org/beginners-guide-becoming-badass-investor/)
+I'm not sure what to do with it, either, except spend it the best way you know how: through large, future-oriented investments.

+I imagine you don't need a lot of money to be happy, but depending on the type of environment you're in, you could need a lot of money to shape it into something that's a pleasure to live in.
+This could mean removing stressors, relocating, eating well, and having spare time.